Importance of tidal resonances in extreme-mass-ratio inspirals

-We also find that as the orbital inclination angle is varied from high to low, $dQ/dt$ decreases whereas $d{L}_{z}/dt$ increases for both prograde and retrograde orbits.
+We also find that as the orbital inclination angle is varied from high to low, $dQ/dt$ and $d{L}_{z}/dt$ decreases for both prograde and retrograde orbits.
 In Fig \ref{fig:LQvsInc}, we show both the quantities for the $3:0:-2$ resonance.
 The change in ${L}_z$ appears to be insensitive to change in inclination, but it is only true for resonances with $k=0$.
+In Fig. \ref{fig:LQvsIncPro342}, dependence of $dQ/dt$ and $d{L}_{z}/dt$ on the orbital inclination is shown for the prograde orbit crossing $~3~:~-~4~:~2$ resonance.
+Similarly, the case for retrograde orbit crossing $3:-4:-2$ resonance is shown in Fig. \ref{fig:LQvsIncRet342}.
 In our study, we found that resonances with $k$ = odd integers are suppressed, {\it i.e.}, they do not cause a jump in conserved quantities.
 This unique feature is discussed in Appendix \ref{appex:A}.